rabbitmq/mnevis/STATEMACHINE.md

             if transaction locker is not current - reject
         effects:
             release_cursor if committed successfully
-    read/index_read/match_object/etc. - read data from the mnesia DB.
-                                        Can return the read data or aborted error.
-        pre_conditions:
-            if transaction locker is not current - reject prev/next - same as read, but can return `key_not_found` error. down - locker exited - set locker_status to `down` and start a new locker create_table/delete-table - perform a mnesia operation.
+    down - locker exited - set locker_status to `down` and start a new locker create_table/delete-table - perform a mnesia operation.
 TODO!